A way of securely and remotely connecting to another computer over tcp.

 sudo nano ~/.ssh/authorized_keys

-or distribute your keys with ssh-copy-id
+or distribute your key to another server with ssh-copy-id

 ssh-copy-id -f -i <path/to/your/key>.pub user@server